Welcome EVERYONE to the Beit Emunah Tikun Leil Shavuot!

 Among these Chassidic Masters is our Rebbe Nachman of Breslover.
 Rebbe Nachman was the great grandson of the Baal Shem Tov and he too has an important link to David HaMelech and the coming Mashiach!
 The Rebbe noted: “My fire will burn until the coming of Mashiach!”.
 He also shared that HaShem revealed to him that HaMashiach Ben David will arise from his lineage!
 Baruch HaShem!
 The astounding wisdom of Rebbe Nachman of Breslov is therefore of especially great importance.

-Note that we can discuss related questions however for the most part my intention is to simply read unless some important question is burning in your mind.
 Allow this wisdom to reveal itself within your consciousness with much outward influences.
 This is the way the Rebbe intended this great work to be received, with very little commentary.
-If you have a copy of THIS translation, are with me in Hangouts, and are willing to read, please let me know.
+If you have a copy of THIS translation, are with me in Zoom, and are willing to read, please let me know.
 For sake of clarity, we will be using this translation only.
 If you have a different translation, such as that of the Breslov Research Institute, and it is different on some specific point that you feel is important, you are welcome to share that with the group in text or vocally (if you are on Hangouts with me).

-IF we are still awake after this, we will turn to Tzva'at Harivash: The Testament of Rabbi Israel Baal Shem Tov, and attempt to read it in its entirety with some commentary.
+5. Turn to Tzva'at Harivash: The Testament of Rabbi Israel Baal Shem Tov, read in its entirety.